 Line3: Reflects back the input provided by the user inside

-Let’s try to bypass the the filter.
-After analysing the source code we found that our
+Let’s try to bypass the filter.
+After analyzing the source code we found that our

 <script> tag is filtered.

 <ScRiPt> in place of

 <script> in our payload.
 It will successfully bypass this filter.
 So our final payload becomes